High resolution x-ray imaging using amorphous silicon flat panel arrays

 Two dimensional amorphous silicon arrays are the emerging technology for digital medical x-ray imaging.
 This paper demonstrates an improved pixel design compared with the current generation of imagers.
 The geometry of the pixel sensor has been extended from a mesa isolated structure into a continuous layer above the readout structures of the array.
 This approach improves sensitivity to visible light, and to xray illumination when coupled with a conversion phosphor.
 Furthermore, this 3-dimensional geometry allows for the fabrication of the finest pitch amorphous silicon array yet manufactured, with a pixel size of 64 pm square.
 A test array (512x640 pixels) has been fabricated and tested which demonstrates the success of this approach.

 - download PDF (961K)

 Rahn, J.; Lemmi, F.; Lu, J. P.; Mei, P.; Apte, R. B.; Street, R. A.; Lujan, R.; Weisfield, R. L.; Heanue, J. A. High resolution x-ray imaging using amorphous silicon flat panel arrays.
 IEEE Transactions on Nuclear Science.
 1999 June; 46 (3, part 2): 457-461.

 Copyright © IEEE, 1999.
 Personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.